Medical Assistant Resume Examples

 Clinical Research Assistant

-- Strong understanding of GCP guidelines and regulatory requirements
+- Strong background in ICH GCP guidelines, CTMS platforms, and IRB regulatory requirements

 What Recruiters Want to See on Your Medical Assistant Resume